hilbix/bootp/README.md

-> With this I am already able to automatically install ProxMox VMs.
+> Semi-Automated install of ProxMox and `virsh` VMs works.
-> Besides that it is terribly incomplete and everything might change in future.
+> Besides that it still may be a bit incomplete.
 >
-> Now that there is [xml2json](https://github.com/hilbix/xml2json), so `jq` can be used to parse XML,
-> probably `virtsh` support could be added, too.
+> It has matured a bit, so I do no more expect drastic changes.
+> But this is no promise.
+>
+> I use it in on my production.

-# Shell based PXE boot service
+# Shell based ~~PXE~~ boot service

 I really do not get it.
 I tried ISC dhcpd and failed.
 I tried dnsmasq and failed.
 I tried bootpd and failed.
 Because all software around the boot process is overly complex, unflexible and does not fit my needs!